 And the description of Buffer’s features isn’t about what the tool does.
 It’s about how users can benefit from using it.

-Key things to include in your sales copy and product descriptions:
+What should you include in your sales copy and product descriptions?

 - Focus on the user, not the product.